What is the Recognised Prior Learning route?

 How is the Recognised Prior Learning route funded?

-If you were already registered on to the Recognised Prior Learning course and choose to start the new route, your recognised delivery centre will be able to claim £200 towards your course costs.
+If you are registered on to the Recognised Prior Learning course your recognised delivery centre will be able to claim £200 towards your course costs.
 This should cover the majority of your course costs.
 Please discuss with your recognised delivery centre to find out if you will need to pay additional fees.

 What will I learn during the course?